What is Indian Foreign Policy?

-Maintaining international harmony and security, opposing colonialism, propagating the peaceful and radical resolution of international disagreements, fostering pacific co-existence, remaining non- associated and non- obligated, and maintaining the unity and harmony of the Third World are some of the aims of Indian foreign policy.
+Maintaining international harmony and security, opposing colonialism, propagating the peaceful and radical resolution of international disagreements, fostering pacific co-existence, remaining non-associated and non-obligated, and maintaining the unity and harmony of the Third World are some of the objectives of Indian foreign policy.

 - This objective is to maintain the nation’s territorial integrity and protect national borders from foreign hostility or violence.
-India’s foreign policy’s objective also includes achieving Afro-Asian harmony and encouraging non-interference principles in any other nation's domestic or national affairs.
+This Indian foreign policy objective also includes achieving Afro-Asian harmony and encouraging non-interference principles in any other nation's domestic or national affairs.
 And the adoption of a non-alignment policy is also a part of this objective.

 - It is also observed that in recent years, foreign policy has adopted a methodology of combining economic and political international relations.
 The reason behind this approach is to maintain the nation’s growth curve.
 And for this, India must network with its foreign associates to bring Foreign Direct Investments, economic aid, and transmission of technology for its several national schemes and programs such as Skills India, Clean India, Smart Cities, Digital India, etc.

 - Moreover, India comprises the most extensive diaspora globally; approximately 20 million people of Indian Origin live in foreign countries and are reached all over the states.
-Therefore, engaging them and deriving maximum benefits from their existence in foreign countries also becomes the primary objective, along with protecting their security to the possible extent.
+Therefore, engaging them and deriving maximum benefits from their existence in foreign countries also becomes the primary objective of Indian Foreign Policy, along with protecting their security to the possible extent.

 - India has comprehended the relationship between international peace and national development as a recently independent and emerging nation.